mw223bc/21VT-2DT00E/README.md

 ### Installing

 No installation is required to run the script.
 However, the Bag of Word and the UTR sequence 3 k-mer data needs to be unzipped beforehand.
-And the file directory must stay unchanged.
+The file directory also needs to stay unchanged.

 ### Executing program